USS Daedalus: Construction

 Laid down as LST-1143 at Chicago Bridge and Iron Company, Seneca, Illinois; redesignated landing craft repair ship ARL-35 14 August 1944; launched 27 April 1945; sponsored by Mrs. D. Steinmann; placed in partial commission 9 May 1945; sailed to Mobile, Alabama, where she was decommissioned 21 May, for conversion to a landing craft repair ship; and commissioned in full 19 October 1945.

+Service history

-Service historyDaedalus departed Mobile 3 December 1945, and arrived at Norfolk, Virginia, six days later.
+Daedalus departed Mobile 3 December 1945, and arrived at Norfolk, Virginia, six days later.
 She provided repair services to the fleet at Norfolk, Guantanamo Bay, and Newport, Rhode Island, until arriving at Charleston, South Carolina, 1 July 1947, for overhaul.
 Later towed to Green Cove Springs, Florida, she was placed out of commission in reserve there 23 October 1947.
 Struck from the Naval Vessel Register (date unknown), she was sold 28 October 1960, to the Norfolk, Baltimore and Caroline Line for commercial service and renamed Virginia Clipper.
 The ship was resold in 1978, to Thor Corporation of Venezuela; her final fate is unknown.